CHENYU0112/AE_automation_gui/README.md

-# AE_automation_gui
+# FFU_automation_gui

 ## Description

-AE_automation_gui is a graphical user interface application for automating Power over Line (PoL) testing.
+FFU_automation_gui is a graphical user interface application for automating Power over Line (PoL) testing.
 It provides an interface for setting up and running efficiency and transient tests on electronic components.

 ## Features